dimsth/AQuicMeasurement/cert/README.md

 openssl req -nodes -new -x509 -keyout server.key -out server.cert
 ```

-And answer few of those question or "." for blank answer.
+And answer the question or answer "." to let them blank.